Labour by-election candidate apologises for ‘deeply offensive’ Israel claims

 “The Labour Party has changed unrecognisably under Keir Starmer’s leadership, he has my full support in delivering the change Britain needs.”

-Pat McFadden MP, Labour’s national campaign co-ordinator, said Mr Ali’s comments were “completely wrong”.
+Pat McFadden, Labour’s national campaign co-ordinator, said Mr Ali’s comments were “completely wrong”.

-He said on Sky’s Sunday Morning With Trevor Phillips: “He should never have said something like that.
+“He should never have said something like that,” he told Sky’s Sunday Morning With Trevor Phillips.

 “It is, of course, completely wrong to say that.
 I saw this last night, he’s issued a complete apology and retraction.
 And I hope he learns a good lesson from it because he should never have said something like that in the first place.”